stuymedova/uikit-svelte/README.md

 ## Styles and Assets

-Default ones are provided under the System Display (`/system-display`) directory.
-It's expected for users to customize them as necessary and provide them under a custom directory.
+Default ones are provided under the System Display (`src/lib/system-display`) directory.
+It's expected for users to customize them as necessary and provide under a custom directory.
 <!-- END TEMPORARY -->